 The exposition of summer annuals is made up of looking for new cultivar seeds from world botanic gardens and gardening firms to show and recommend gardening novelties every year.

 Every year in the garden you can see multiform collection of dahlias with more than 280 cultivars.
 All main cultivar groups of dahlias are presented.

 Also interesting, are collections of bulbous plants – tulips (more than 300 cultivars) and narcissus (about 150 cultivars).

 Near the Old Park there are iris beds.
 In the collection, 40 species and 150 cultivars of irises are presented.
 They stand out sharply against the background with their smart flower form and diversity of colour.

 There are about 75 species of hydrangeas in the world which are found in East Asia (China, Japan, Korea, Indonesia, Himalayas) as well in America.
 Most of them are growing as shrubs, but there are also some lianas.
 Hydrangea cultivars, which there are now several hundreds in the world, became more popular in Latvia in the last decades.
-In the National Botanic garden you can see 10 species and 27 cultivars of hydrangeas.
+In the National Botanic garden you can see 7 species, 2 subspecies and 47 cultivars of hydrangeas.

 The historic part of the botanic garden, Old Park was planted in 1932.
 Here you will find some trees planted in from the 20-30ies of the last century – Norway maple ‘Schwedleri’, Crimean linden and laciniate linden.
 Here you will also find the honey locust with many branched thorns growing directly from the trunk.

 The park is wonderful in all seasons.
 In spring, the sparkling white snowdrops bloom exuberantly, and the bumblebees buzz in the multicolour corydalis flowers.
 The Japanese lilac trees and rhododendrons are smelling sweet.
 The petals of white-fringe trees remind you of snowflakes in the early summer.
 The American tulip-tree blooms when tulips are long faded.
 Noble solitude surrounds the local purple-leaved form of the common oak found in the forest in Stelpe near the “Timuki” house.
 Different species and cultivars of conifers grow among a large variety of magnolias.